-It was 4 hours away, but I didn't care.
+It was 4 hours away, but I didn’t care.
 I drove down and asked if I could film Simon Clegg speaking.
-I went up to teachers at the end and asked if the liked the talk, and if they said Yes, I followed up with asking if they wouldn't mind giving me a 5 second testimonial.
+I went up to teachers at the end and asked if they liked the talk and if they said Yes, I followed up by asking if they wouldn’t mind giving me a 5-second testimonial.

 I asked Simon Clegg if he had his skateboard and took photos of him skating (he was an ex pro-skateboarder).
 I gave him the memory card from my camera because I wanted him to know I wasn’t taking his IP.
 He ended up using those photos for his website and video testimonials for his video.

 Two months later, he emailed some schools for me and said, “Jonny Shannon wanted to speak to your group for free”.
 I got four bookings (2 of which were in a different state), and I did them for free.
 I recorded my presentation using both the photos and video for a demo video on a WIX website.